David Bednar (baseball)

-David Jeffrey Bednar (born October 10, 1994), nicknamed "The Renegade" and El Oso (The Bear), is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
+David Jeffrey Bednar (born October 10, 1994), nicknamed "the Bednar Bandit" and El Oso (the Bear), is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
 He has previously played in MLB for the San Diego Padres and Pittsburgh Pirates.
 The Padres selected Bednar in the 35th round of the 2016 MLB draft.

 Amateur career

 Bednar attended Mars Area High School in Mars, Pennsylvania.
 Undrafted out of high school, Bednar attended Lafayette College in Easton, Pennsylvania, where he played college baseball for the Leopards.

 Professional career

 San Diego Padres

 The San Diego Padres selected Bednar in the 35th round, with the 1,044th overall selection, of the 2016 MLB draft.
 He signed with the Padres and split the 2016 season between the Tri-City Dust Devils and the Fort Wayne TinCaps, combining to a 4–4 win–loss record with a 2.32 earned run average (ERA) in 31 innings pitched.
 He split the 2017 season between Fort Wayne and the Lake Elsinore Storm, going a combined 1–4 with a 2.64 ERA in 60 innings.
 He spent the 2018 season in Lake Elsinore, going 2–4 with a 2.73 ERA in 69 innings.
 Bednar played for the San Antonio Missions in the 2018 Texas League playoffs.
 In 2019, he spent the minor league season with the Amarillo Sod Poodles, going 2–5 with a 2.95 ERA in 58 innings.

 On September 1, 2019, the Padres selected Bednar's contract and promoted him to the major leagues.
 He made his major league debut that day versus the San Francisco Giants, pitching a scoreless inning in relief.
 Bednar produced a 0–2 record with a 6.55 ERA and 14 strikeouts over 11 innings pitched in 2019.
 In 2020 for San Diego, Bednar recorded a 7.11 ERA with five strikeouts in 6 1/3 innings.